This is part 1 of 3 about merch.

 Bundling packages that offer a few items together (CD, Vinyl, Shirt, Hoodie, Hat, Stickers) for a discounted price could be great for gifts.

-If your brand has a common theme or powerful message that resonates with your fan base, it’d be a good idea to create a tee that allows them to express that sentiment as a part of their identity.
+If your brand has a common theme or powerful message that resonates with your fan base, it’d be a good idea to create a tee which allows them to express that sentiment as a part of their identity.
 This leads to the next point.

 The Importance of Branding